First Car Rental

 First Car Rental is the wholly owned car rental subsidiary of Combined Motor Holdings Limited (CMH), a JSE-listed investment holding company based in South Africa.

-First Car Rental operates out of 51 branches in South Africa and employs over 450 people.
+First Car Rental operates out of 60 branches in South Africa and employs over 500 people.
 First Car Rental’s fleet consists of several vehicle manufacturers including Ford, Nissan, Opel, Chevrolet, Toyota, Renault, Mercedes, BMW, Fiat, Honda and Volkswagen.
-In 2014, First Car Rental was listed as one of the Top 500 Best Managed Companies in South Africa.
-As of October 2014, the company has over 6,000 rental vehicles in use in South Africa.
+First Car Rental was first listed as one of the Top 500 Best Managed Companies in South Africa in 2014.
+The company has over 9,000 rental vehicles in use in South Africa.

 History

 CMH acquired the franchise for the international vehicle rental groups National and Alamo in 1999 and restructured the companies as National Alamo within CMH.
 In 2008, Europcar purchased the franchise rights to the National Alamo brand in Europe, Asia and Africa.
 This led to CMH restructuring its car rental business in South Africa and registering the subsidiary First Car Rental.